Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Introduction

-In this paper, we investigate the possibility of directly measuring astrophysical parameters of \emph{accreting} DWDs given LISA's measurements of the amplitude ($A$), frequency ($f$), and frequency derivative ($\dot f$) of GWs emanated by the DWDs.
+In this paper, we investigate the possibility of directly measuring astrophysical parameters of \emph{accreting} DWDs given \textit{LISA}'s measurements of the amplitude ($A$), frequency ($f$), and frequency derivative ($\dot f$) of GWs emanated by the DWDs.
 We additionally build on the work of \cite{Kaplan:2012hu} by connecting the non-degenerate regime, in which donor WDs have a lingering hydrogen envelope, with the later, degenerate regime in which the zero-temperature mass-radius relation is valid.
-We study the evolution of accreting DWDs through the transition between these two regimes.
+We study the evolution of accreting DWDs through the transition between these two regimes, as the orbital period of the binary first decreases due to gravitational radiation, then reaches a ``period minimum'' and begins to increase again as the effect of accretion takes over and drives the binary components apart again.
 Knowledge of the accretion physics for such DWDs allows us to parameterize their gravitational waveforms in terms of the individual masses and other parameters of interest.
-We then perform a Fisher analysis on this waveform to determine how well we can constrain the masses and other parameters given LISA's detections of GWs from accreting DWDs.
+We then perform a Fisher analysis on this waveform to determine how well we can constrain the masses and other parameters given \textit{LISA}'s detections of GWs from accreting DWDs.

-We find that with an independent measurement of the luminosity distance of our DWD systems from electromagnetic observations, we are likely to be able to measure the individual masses, donor radius, and exponent of the mass-radius relation given LISA's measurements of the GW amplitude, frequency, and frequency derivative.
-With LISA observations alone, we lose our ability to constrain the individual masses, but we are still able to measure the other two parameters.
+We find that with an independent measurement of the luminosity distance of our DWD systems from electromagnetic observations, we are likely to be able to measure the individual masses, donor radius, and exponent of the mass-radius relation given \textit{LISA}'s measurements of the GW amplitude, frequency, and frequency derivative.
+With \textit{LISA} observations alone, we lose our ability to constrain the individual masses, but we are still able to measure the other two parameters.